Americans waste almost as much food as they eat.

 Buy food that will be eaten, frozen or prepared before spoiling.
 People sometimes buy more food on sale than they can finish.
 Also, occasionally check dates printed on boxed or canned foods in your cabinet or pantry, and use the foods with an earlier date first.

 However, just because a food item is past the expiration date doesn’t necessarily mean it’s unsafe to eat.
 Often, some types of shelf-stable foods are safe to consume well past the date.
-Mike Wedel, director of acquisition at Harvesters, recommends consulting The Food Keeper, a program developed by the Food Marketing Institute and Cornell University Institute of Food Science, Cornell Cooperative Extension.
-This guide provides proper food storage information and recommendations for the shelf life of many food items, including frozen foods, fresh dairy and meat, canned vegetables, cereal, coffee, condiments and drinks.
+For a guide on proper food storage and shelf life of many food items, check The Food Keeper, a program developed by the Food Marketing Institute and Cornell University Institute of Food Science.

 - Maximize shelf life